-Hotel Name: Shangri-La Hotel, Bangkok
+Hotel Name: Shangri-La Hotel Bangkok.

-Address: 89 Soi Wat Suan Plu, New Road, Bangkok Riverside, Bangkok, Thailand
+Address: 89 Soi Wat Suan Plu, New Road, Bangkok Riverside, Bangkok, Thailand.

 The Shangri-La Hotel Bangkok is a famous 5-star hotel on the banks of the Chao Praya river.

 I stayed here for a night as a guest of Shangri-La in order to review the property.
-I have stayed at Shangri-La properties before so I knew to expect an exceptional hotel stay, and I was happy to be viewing their Bangkok property after going past it so many times on the river boats.
+I have stayed at Shangri-La properties before so I knew to expect an exceptional hotel stay, and I was happy to be viewing their Bangkok property after going past it so many times on the riverboats.

 About the Shangri-La Hotel Bangkok

 There are two buildings that form part of the property compound: Krungthep Wing and the Shangri-La Wing.
-At the time of my stay the Krungthep Wing was being refurbished, so this review deals exclusively with the Shangri-La Wing.
+At the time of my stay, the Krungthep Wing was being refurbished, so this review deals exclusively with the Shangri-La Wing.

 The hotel opened in 1986 with the building that is the Shangri-La Wing.
 The Krungthep Wing was added in 1991.
-I never got to see Bangkok in the eighties (I was still in school!) but from what I have seen from old pictures it was a completely different city There were few skyscrapers and no metro system.
+I never got to see Bangkok in the eighties (I was still in school!) but from what I have seen in old pictures it was a completely different city There were few skyscrapers and no metro system.

-I mention this because when the Shangri-La acquired this giant block of land on the banks of the Chao Praya river I don’t know if anyone foresaw how the city would grow around it.
+I mention this because when the Shangri-La acquired this giant block of land on the banks of the Chao Praya River I don’t know if anyone foresaw how the city would grow around it.
 The hotel is a virtual resort in the middle of a city, and it has this advantage that new central Bangkok hotels would not be able to replicate.

 While I was staying here I was reading about the British Embassy, which is sitting on a giant block of land in central Bangkok.
 The land has been valued at 18 billion baht (that’s half a billion dollars) and they are looking to sell.

-Looking at the Shangri-La property, which has such a wide frontage on the river I can’t image what the value is here in 2016 (especially compared to 1986).
+Looking at the Shangri-La property, which has such a wide frontage on the river I can’t imagine what the value is here in 2016 (especially compared to 1986).
 I couldn’t get a picture of the whole property from my camera, so here is the view via the hotel website.

 A grand entry / good first impression